 Intravenous sedation, or “IV sedation” helps you to be comfortable when undergoing your oral surgery procedure.
 Sometimes referred to as “twilight” sleep, this is designed to enable you to undergo your surgical procedures while being very relaxed, alleviating the anxiety associated with your treatment.

 Our Board Certified surgeons are uniquely trained and qualified to provide general anesthesia.
-This expertise assures that patients are comfortable during surgery and have an easy recovery.
+This skill assures that patients are comfortable during surgery and have an easy recovery.

 Oral surgery can be intimidating, but our oral surgeons will make sure you feel comfortable throughout the whole surgery process with anesthesia and pain relief options.
 Contact any of our offices in the Baltimore area for more information.